hyounesy/ALEA/README.md

 ## Examples

 ### Example 1: Human skin fibroblast
-Before testing ALEA on the human data you need to download the human skin fibroblast test data (reference, SNPs & Indels, ChIP-seq data, etc) by running the ```<alea>/download_human_data``` script
+Before testing ALEA on the human data you need to download the human skin fibroblast test data (reference, SNPs & Indels, ChIP-seq data, etc) by running the ```<alea>/download_human_data``` script.

 You need atleast 10GB of disk space for the input data and another 15GB to run the pipeline.
-Please also make sure to set the path to required external software as explained in the section, Setting the .
+Please also make sure to set the path to required external software as explained in the section [Setting the paths](#setting-the-paths).
 You can verify that you have the necessary files by running the following and comparing the output:

 ``` bash